 - Consider taking a traveller’s health kit with you

-- Learn how to prevent bug bites, especially mosquitos when you travel
+- Learn how to prevent bug bites, especially mosquitos (they carry more than just malaria)

 - Consider any Visa requirements